stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/add-alerts/add-alerts.md

     type: Opaque
     ```

-1. Let's add the AlertManagerConfig, add this YAML to `deploy/values.yaml`, and remember to replace "channel-name" with your channel name.
+1. Let's add the AlertManagerConfig, add this YAML to `deploy/values.yaml`, and remember to replace `channel-name` with your channel name.

     ```yaml
     alertmanagerConfig: